 Research Experiences for Undergraduates, or REUs, offer students real-world, hands-on experiences in their chosen discipline.
 The expertise they build in the lab setting, along with other skills they develop such as writing and communication, set REU students apart and provide a competitive advantage in their search for jobs or graduate education.

 In summer REU’s, students typically work full-time in a laboratory for a period of approximately 10 weeks.
 At LSU, many summer REU’s collaborate to offer additional academic and social experiences for participating students.
 Through lab tours, field trips, and professional development seminars, REU students become familiar with a wide range of research topics and have the opportunity to meet faculty from academic units throughout the LSU campus.
 The summer culminates with SURF, the Summer Undergraduate Research Forum, where students present the outcomes of their investigations.
-The 2015 SURF session Included fantastic events, with more than 100 students representing the vibrant community of undergraduate research at LSU.

 Summer Undergraduate Research Forum (SURF) 2015

 LSU Discover Undergraduate Research Workshops and Campus-wide Opportunities http://lsu.edu/lsudiscover